 Instead of shaving in long, winding strokes, you must shave against the grain and use short, deliberate strokes.
 A safety razor is a significant investment, as it provides superior control and makes it possible to get a closer shave at natural angles.

-While a safety razor can be expensive, a good quality one will last a long time, and it is an excellent investment to pass on to your children once they are old enough to shave.
-A high-quality safety razor will last you for several decades and often doesn’t need to be replaced.
+While a safety can be expensive, a good quality one will last a long time, and it is an excellent investment to pass on to your children once they are old enough to shave.
+A high-quality safety will last you for several decades and often doesn’t need to be replaced.

 A safety razor’s blades are guaranteed to last up to seven shaves, but the conservative user might stop after three or four shaves.
-Another benefit of using a safety razor is its environmental benefits.
+Another benefit of using a razor is its environmental benefits.
 Safety razors don’t produce waste or cartridges, unlike disposable razors, which means you get more blades for less money.

 Additionally, safety razors don’t clog up with bacteria and are easy to recycle.
 Safety razors are also safer for the environment because you can fully disassemble them for cleaning.
 And because they are so durable, you can recycle the safety razors, which is impossible with other shaving options.